Importing Data

 I load them like this.

-You can choose to import only certain tables from the database using the load_tables argument.
+You can choose to import only certain tables from the database, with the tables_to_load argument.

-Simply specify the tables to import in a character vector like this:
+You just need to specify in a character vector the tables to import, like this:

-# Loading only the person, visit_occurrence, visit_detail, and measurement tables
+# Loading only person, visit_occurrence, visit_detail and measurement tables

 tables <- c("person", "visit_occurrence", "visit_detail", "measurement")